All Episodes

 This is just ridiculous.

-I would rather people come to me and ask for charity, and I would rather give them charity out of my own money than do this than just be robbed by the government.
+I would rather people come to me and ask for charity, and I'd rather give them charity out of my own money than do this than just be robbed by the government.

 It would still be a lot cheaper for you as well.

-Doubtless, and I'd probably give away more as well at the end.
+Doubtless, and I'd probably give away more as well in the end.

 But there is also the other aspect of it, which is a bit more philosophical.